restic/restic.github.io/_posts/2015-09-16-verifying-code-archive-integrity.md

-When you download the source code and the signature from the [GitHub Releases Page](https://github.com/restic/restic/releases), you can afterwards verify the signature as follows:
+When you download the source code and the signature from the [GitHub Releases Page](https://github.com/restic/restic/releases), you can afterwards verify the signature as follows (provided the necessary GPG key has been retrieved):

 {% highlight console %}
-gpg --verify restic-0.1.0.tar.gz.asc
+$ gpg --verify restic-0.1.0.tar.gz.asc
 gpg: assuming signed data in 'restic-0.1.0.tar.gz'
 gpg: Signature made Mi 16 Sep 2015 23:33:11 CEST using RSA key ID D3F7A907
 gpg: Good signature from "Alexander Neumann <alexander@bumpern.de>"